saad-bhatti/Edopla/README.md

 ### Stopping the application

+Given the application is running:
 1. Navigate to the root directory of the repository
 2. Run `./edopla-script.sh` to execute the script
 3. Enter `stop` to stop the application

 ### Testing the backend

-1. Run the application
+1. Run the application (as described above)
-1. Navigate to the backend directory of the repository
+2. Enter the backend container by running `docker exec -it edopla-backend bash`
-2. Run `npm test` to run the tests or `npm run {test filename}` to run the tests in watch mode
+2. Run `npm test` to run all tests or `npm run {test filename}` to run the tests in a specific file

 * * *